-Site visits are a requirement of the TSM external verification process.
-Site visits provide an opportunity for a Verifier to hold interviews or brief discussions with a broader range of employees and other communities of interest (COI) and to conduct direct observation over the course of the verification.
+Site visits provide an opportunity for a Verifier to hold interviews or brief discussions with a broader range of employees and to conduct direct observation over the course of the verification.
 As such, they can add value to a verification.